newville/wxmplot/doc/plotpanel.rst

 :class:`PlotFrame`: a wx.Frame showing a :class:`PlotPanel`
 ====================================================================

-A :class:`PlotFrame` is a wx.Frame -- a separate plot window -- that
-contains a :class:`PlotPanel` and is decorated with a status bar and menubar with menu items for saving, printing and configuring plots.
+As mentioned above, a :class:`PlotFrame` is a wx.Frame -- a separate plot window -- that contains a :class:`PlotPanel` and is decorated with a status bar and menubar with menu items for saving, printing and configuring plots.
-It inherits many of the methods of a :class:`PlotPanel`.
+It inherits many of the methods of a :class:`PlotPanel`, and simply passes the arguments along to the corresponding methods of the :class:`PlotPanel`.

 .. class:: PlotFrame(parent[, size=(700, 450)[, title=None[, **kws]]])